The Seljuk Han of Anatolia

 masonry detail, outer wall west

-covered section main aisle
+covered section, main aisle

 outer wall, west, and triangular side tower

-main portal
+main portal before restoration

 setting of the Ertokuş Han